redhat-openstack/nfv-tempest-plugin/docs/tests.md

     flavor: nfv-test-flavor
     router: false
     mtu: 2972
-    availability-zone: normal
   ```

   flavor - specifies the flavor that the instance should boot with.
   router - Sets if the booted instance will get floating ip or direct access config.
   mtu - Specify the required mtu for the test.
 The calculation of testing mtu should be based on the deployed mtu size.
-  availability-zone - Sets the zone in which the hypervisor exists (Parameter not required).

 - test_emulatorpin
   Test explanation: